 - Evaluation (through laboratory tests or validation tests, for example) of samples obtained from the supplier. (see Quality Assurance)

-To be able to present the evaluation results, is common practice to make a summary document, either in the form of a comparative table or a full report that has be signed by all the member of the evaluation panel.
-Any summary document must have a reasoned recommendation on the supplier selection and contain as many explanations as necessary about this selection.
+To be able to present the evaluation results, is common practice to make a summary document, either in the form of a comparative table or a full report that has be signed by all the member of the Evaluation Panel.
+In any case, any summary document must have a reasoned recommendation on the supplier selection and contain as many explanations as necessary about this selection.

 Ordering and Contracting

-- POs are a financial commitment that confirms the purchase details (Units, quantity, price, delivery time and Location, etc), formalising the order.
-The PO is used for simpler orders, one-off purchase and smaller amounts, where there is no need to define any complex situation, and/or where the purchase represent low risks for the organisation.
+- POs are a financial commitment that confirms the purchase details (Units, quantity, price, delivery time and Location, etc), officialising the Order.
+The PO is used for simpler orders, one-off purchase and smaller amounts, where there is no need to define any complex situation, and the purchase represent low risks for the organisation.

 - Contracts are legally binding agreements between the organisation and the suppliers.
-They define the Terms and Conditions for the goods and services provided, as well as the signatories related rights and obligations.
-Contracts are used when there is a need to specify the conditions in a complex order (partial deliveries, different timings or location, special conditions of the product, high financial volume or potential risk for the organisation, etc) and always for a work or a specialised service.
+They define the Terms and Conditions for the good and services provision, as well as the signatories related rights and obligations. (see Contracts).
+Contracts are used when there is a need to specify the conditions in a complex order (partial deliveries, different timings or location, special conditions of the product, high financial volume or potential risk for the organisation, etc) and always for a work or a specialized service.

-Some agencies my prefer the use of some form of a Long-Term Agreement (LTA), where by a supplier is pre-vetted using a standard solicitation process, but has an open-ended contract for delivery of goods and services.
-Requesting agencies holding LTAs with vendors can use simple notifications for procurement needs, such as a PO, specifying units, quantities, delivery details, and other important information.
-The theory behind an LTA is that a single supplier used for routine procurement can be competed and vetted once in a preset period of time instead of having to bid eveyr time.
+Some agencies my prefer the use of some form of a Long-Term Agreement (LTA), where by a supplier is pre-vetted using the standard solicitation process, but has an open-ended contract for delivery of goods and services.
+Requesting agencies can use the PO as the confirmation to use the conditions applicable to it and concretizing, units, quantities, delivery details, etc.

 Reception and Payment

-The order documents (PO or contract) must clearly indicate the delivery conditions.
-Delivery conditions detail who will assume responsibility for moving goods, when and where the responsibility for the products is transferred, and all the necessary details to plan transport and logistics.
+The order documents (PO or contract) must clearly indicate the delivery conditions, who will assume responsibility for moving goods, when and where it is intended to transfer responsibility for the products and all the necessary details to plan accordingly and put in place any necessary means in terms of transport and logistics.

 Delivery planning involves the review and consideration of all logistics related aspects of the procurement process.
 It starts at the needs assessment phase by considering the desired result of the Requesting Unit and the end user and identifying the actions needed to ensure the successful completion of the activity.

-For simpler deliveries, or when the supplier delivers to final destination, is common to use a Delivery Note that must contain at least:
+For simpler deliveries, in addition to the above, or when the Supplier is in charge to delivery at final destination, is common to use a Delivery Note that must contain at least: